-Autodesk’s recent admission that there’s been a multi-year lack of development of Revit because of the concentration on cloud and construction has left many frustrated architectural practices wondering what the future of this 20 year-old BIM tool will be.
+Autodesk’s recent admission that there’s been a multi-year lack of development of Revit because of the concentration on cloud and construction has left many frustrated architectural practices wondering what is the future of Revit, the 20 year-old BIM tool.
 Martyn Day examines the tea leaves

 Autodesk acquired Revit Technology Corporation (RTC) with its Revit application in 2002 for $133 million cash.
 While RTC made a lot of noise, and its core parametric technology was innovative, it did not generate much revenue and, in fact, had few customers.
 Up to that point Autodesk had been trying to morph AutoCAD into a full-on architectural modelling tool with the unfeasibly complicated ‘Architectural Desktop’ variant.